tmpg/secws/lab000/lab000_accessing.md

 Be sure to keep both sessions open during the lab!

 #### Troubleshooting
-To rule out connectivity problems, use the **Workshop Connectivity Test System** to ensure your machine can connect to Oracle Infrastructure
+To rule out connectivity problems, use the **Workshop Connectivity Test System** profile in **PuttyPortable** to ensure your machine can connect to Oracle Infrastructure

 ![Troubleshooting](./images/Lab000_Step2_T.png "")

 ### Connect from Mac (or Unix-like machines)